Gresham cat hostage taking incident: Police intervention, subsequent shooting and immediate aftermath

 Five Gresham police officers arrived at about 1:10 p.m.
 Sgt.
 David Lerwick reported that three police officers positioned themselves on the far end of the aisle and another two took position at the front end.
 When officers asked her to drop the knife, Smith threatened to kill her cat.
 "The officers had asked her to put the knife down, and she would not," Lerwick said.

 As Smith stood up, the cat got loose and ran away.
 She began walking down the aisle towards the back of the store.
 Police sprayed her in the face with three cans of pepper mace in an attempt to stop her.

 Smith cried out and then raised the knife above her head and charged at the police.
 She was then shot twice by police officer Ron Willis (who had been a member of the Gresham Police Department since 1987) and was pronounced dead at the scene.

 An autopsy determined she died from blood loss due to gunshot wounds to the chest.

 The family first learned of the shooting by seeing a news report about it on television.
 Her grandmother Mary Smith said that she "called around everywhere.
 I wanted to go see her.
 I thought she was hurt."
 She called the Gresham police, but was initially told they had no information regarding Smith.
 Mary Smith then began to fear that her granddaughter was dead.

+It was the first fatal shooting by Gresham police since the January 4, 1984, shooting of Mark R. Stomps after reports that he was on drugs, had a gun and was threatening to commit suicide.